ApoorvaRaj123/Image-analyzer-and-Search/README.md

-# Build and Deploy Unified Conversational Agent with Text and Image Search(UCATI): Next.js 14, React, Uploadthing, RapidApi,Tailwind
+# Build Unified Conversational Agent with Text and Image Search (UCATI): Next.js 14, React, Uploadthing, OpenAI, Tailwind, React librarys

-This is a repository for Build and Deploy UCATI: Next.js 14, React, Uploadthing, RapidApi,Tailwind
+This is a repository for Build UCATI: Next.js 14, React, Uploadthing, GPTtarbo, Tailwind

-Under the Supervisor :-
-Dr. Rajneesh Kumar Patel

-Key Features:

-- 🔍 Google search (All Section).
-- 🎥 Videos search.
+Under the Supervisor of **Dr. Rajneesh Kumar Patel (Assistant Professor, School of Computing Science and Engineering, VIT Bhopal)**
+And Developed By Aayush kachhwaha and Apoorva Raj as Finel year project.

+Key Features of the project:

 - 📤 Images upload using uploadthing.
-- 🌏 Search image using Google Lens Api.
+- 🌏 Search image using GPT Api.
 - 📤🔗Search image by uploading images and retrieving image url.
-- 🔗 Search image using your own image url.
 - </> Display description using HTML-React-Parser.
 - 🔮 Web theme using Next-themes